openstack-archive/tricircle/doc/source/networking-prerequisites.rst

     network_vlan_ranges = bridge:101:150,extern:151:200
     vni_ranges = 1001:2000
     flat_networks = bridge,extern
-    tenant_network_types = local,vlan,vxlan,flat
+    tenant_network_types = vxlan,vlan,flat,local
-    type_drivers = local,vlan,vxlan,flat
+    type_drivers = vxlan,vlan,flat,local

-The default network type in central Neutron is local network, i.e, one network can only be presented in one local Neutron.
-In which region the local network will be located, it's up to in which region the first instance will be booted in this network.
-After that, it'll fail if you want to boot instance in another region to this network.
-The local network could be VLAN or VxLAN or GRE network by default, it's up to your local Neutron's configuration.
+If you want to create a local network, it is recommend that you specify availability_zone_hint as region name when creating the network, instead of specifying the network type as "local".
+The "local" type has two drawbacks.
+One is that you can not control the exact type of the network in local Neutron, it's up to your local Neutron's configuration.
+The other is that the segment ID of the network is allocated by local Neutron, so it may conflict with a segment ID that is allocated by central Neutron.
+Considering such problems, we have plan to deprecate "local" type.

 If you want to create a L2 network across multiple Neutron servers, then you have to speficy --provider-network-type vlan in network creation